Transportation

 We All Go Traveling By by Sheena Roberts

 This simple book illustrates the children’s song of the same name.
-It depicts many different types of vehicles that a child might, conceivably, use to get to school.
+It depicts many different types of vehicles that a child might use to get to school.

 Away in my Airplane by Margaret Wise Brown